uiuctml/learnspn/README.md

 Start by reviewing `npc/learnspn/scripts/learnspn/manual.py` and ensure all relevant parameters within the script are set to the desired values.

-Then, the manual PCs is constructed as follows:
+Then, the manual PC is constructed as follows:

 ```bash
 cd npc/learnspn/scripts/learnspn